abhijeetsane/Data_And_Analytics/Data Dashboarding and Visualization/major_players.md

   - DOMO - BI is a cloud-based platform designed to provide direct, simplified, real-time access to business data for decision makers across the company with minimal IT involvement.
 It is a software-as-a-service (SaaS) venture.
   - On-the-fly BI takes cycle times from weeks to minutes.
   - Spends time on strategic data analytics, not wrangling data.
-  - Connect and work with dataflows from hundreds or thousands of sources.
+  - Connect and work with dataflow from hundreds or thousands of sources.
   - Cloud-scale BI that processes trillions of rows and delivers sub-second queries.

 - **Dundas BI** [https://www.dundas.com/]